koushik-sherugar/koushik-sherugar/README.md

 - 🔭 I’m currently working as a freelance frontend reactjs webdeveloper
 - 🌱 I’m currently learning MERN stack
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Web Develpment
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: Linked in:  """""
+- 📫 Reach me at : LinkedIn: https://www.linkedin.com/in/koushik-sherugar-7a45a7211/
 <!--
 **kaushikkotegar/kaushikkotegar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.